sahilo5/KheloQuiz/README.md

 - **Question**: Stores questions related to a quiz along with multiple choice options.
 - **UserResponse**: Tracks user answers for a given quiz and question.

+## Scoring & Evaluation Logic
+- The system checks each answer against the correct answer stored in Question.answer.
+- Marks the answer as correct or incorrect in UserResponse.is_correct.
+- Calculates the final score as the number of correct answers divided by total questions.
+- Stores evaluation results for later retrieval.

+## Admin Panel
+- Accessible at /admin/
+- Superusers can manage users, quizzes, questions, and responses.
+- Provides a GUI for non-technical management of quiz content.

+## Deployment

+- Backend is deployed using Railway.
+- Steps followed:
+-- Push code to GitHub.
+-- Connect Railway project to GitHub repository.
+-- Configure environment variables in Railway (e.g., DATABASE_URL).
+-- Deploy and run python manage.py migrate to set up the database.
+-- Collect static files with python manage.py collectstatic.